CGrassin/microcap-noise-source/README.md

 ## Implementation

 For the vnoise source, resistors are used in the simulation to generate some white noise.
-Their value is calculated from the Johnson–Nyquist equation to generate exactly 1 nV/SQRT Hz of white noise, regardless of the temperature of the simulation.
+Their value is calculated from the Johnson–Nyquist equation to generate exactly 1 $\mathrm{nV}/\sqrt{\mathrm{Hz}}$ of white noise, regardless of the temperature of the simulation.
 The flicker noise goes through a Laplace transform to shape it to a $-10~\mathrm{dB}/\mathrm{decade}$ curve, while the white noise is simply multiplied by the amplitude.

-Finally, another Laplace transform is used to generate a bandpass filter that can be use to shape the noise spectral density further.
+Finally, another Laplace transform perform bandpass filtering, which can be used to shape the noise spectral density further.

 ![Implementation of the vnoise source.](pictures/vnoise.png)